cmaijala/Crowdfunding_ETL/README.md

   <img width="600" alt="image" src="https://github.com/cmaijala/Crowdfunding_ETL/blob/cca806373af0a6df4b27af9e5b624eb987808491/ERD-ETLProject2.png">

 The ERD can be found in ERD-ETLproject2.png.

-## Deliverable 4: SQL Analysis
-  * ### After loading the cleaned data into PostgreSQL, we performed various SQL queries to analyze the data.
-The queries focused on understanding crowdfunding campaign outcomes, backers, and funding amounts.
-We also created summary tables to identify trends and insights.
-  * ### Example Queries:
-  	* JOIN queries to link campaigns with their respective categories and contacts.
-   	* Calculated the remaining goal for each campaign using simple SQL arithmetic.

-The SQL scripts for this analysis can be found in crowdfunding_SQL_Analysis.sql.

-## Conclusions
-#### Key Findings:
-- **Campaign Success Factors**: Patterns indicate higher success rates for categories like technology and creative arts.
-- **Contact Information Quality**: Cleaning the contacts data improved the accuracy of marketing and outreach efforts.
-- **Data Consistency**: Normalizing category and subcategory data ensured consistency, reducing potential errors during analysis.

-#### Impact:
-- **Improved Decision-Making**: Campaign organizers can now identify trends to optimize proposals for success.
-- **Enhanced Contact Management**: The cleaned contact data can be used by marketing and outreach teams to ensure that they are working with up-to-date and accurate information, reducing wasted effort in communicating with invalid or incomplete contacts.
-- **Scalability of ETL Process**: The framework created in this project can be applied to similar datasets and projects.
-Future applications could include further automation of the extraction, transformation, and loading processes, as well as real-time data handling for more dynamic insights.

 ## References
 • Data Sources: The data was sourced from campaign.csv, category.csv, subcategory.csv, contacts.xlsx, and crowdfunding.xlsx as provided for this ETL challenge.